abroroo/leetcode/README.md

-# My Solution to LeetCode problems
+# My Solution to LeetCode and Codewars problems

 List is periodically updated

+## LeetCode

  ### #118.
 Pascal's Triangle